Posted by Lea · August 4th 2015

 - Install ‘Dawn till Dusk’ security lighting

-- Gravel is useful for driveways and walkways as it is near to impossible to walk on it without being heard
+- Gravel is useful for driveways and walkways as it is nearly impossible to walk on it without being heard